-The following tables were prepared as though each named executive officer's employment was terminated on December 31, 2015 (the last business day of 2015) using the closing price of the Company's Common Stock as of that day (\$23.59).
-The amounts under the columns which reflect a Change in Control assume that a change in control occurred on December 31, 2015.
-However, the executives' employment was not terminated on December 31, 2015 and a change in control did not occur on that date.
-There can be no assurance that a termination of employment, a change in control or both would produce the same or similar results as those described if either or both of them occur on any other date or at any other price, or if any assumption is not correct in fact.
+The following tables were prepared as though each named executive officer's employment was terminated on December 31, 2016 (the last business day of 2016) using the closing price of the Company's Common Stock as of that day (\$22.74).
+The amounts under the columns which reflect a Change in Control assume that a change in control occurred on December 31, 2016.
+However, the executives' employment was not terminated on December 31, 2016 and a change in control did not occur on that date.
+There can be no assurance that a termination of employment, a change in control or both would produce the same or similar results as those quantified below if either or both of these events occur on any other date or at any other price, or if any other assumption used in these estimates changes based on the facts and circumstances at the time of an actual change in control or termination of employment.